alessio29/savagebot/README.md

 ```

 **Note:** at the moment, there is no way to check for all characters' pockets at once.

+### Reward a Golden Benny
+While the hat seems able to have golden bennies, there is no feature right now to add Golden Bennies to the pot, or give a Golden Benny to a player.

+However, if you don't use the standard Bennies commands, you could use them to stand for Golden Bennies.

 ### What's left in the hat?
 Using `hat` command without the `fill` argument, you simply check how many Bennies of each color are left in the hat.